DreamFlasher/reddit-recommender/README.md

 Negative subreddits or queries can easily be achieved with doc2vec too, by calculating the vector represenation of the negative/excluding subreddit/query and then subtracting this from the positive subreddit/query and then calculating the most similar vectors (tags) to this results vector.

 In order to answer if the eventual goal of locating similar images is achievable via text similarity, eg. if text is a good proxy for image similarity, I would like to evaluate the image clustering first.
 If the clusters are randomly distributed over the subreddits, then not.
 I remain doubtful that this will work well.
-Overall there are too many open questions to me: What kind of similartiy is desired?
+Overall there are too many open questions to me: What kind of similarity is desired?
 How is the similarity measured?
 I expect a lot of noise in the data, both in the texts and the pictures.
 Why not use existing object detection algorithms on the images itself?